-Hero image showing an outline of Wisconsin with a blue city skyline and pine trees in the background, large title text reading “Wisconsin Bankruptcy Laws and Procedures,” and the US Bankruptcy Help logo with a small disclaimer stating that the graphic is for informational purposes only, not legal advice.
+Hero image showing an outline of Wisconsin with a blue city skyline and pine trees in the background, large title text reading “Wisconsin Bankruptcy Laws and Procedures,” and the US Bankruptcy Help logo.

 Understanding Wisconsin Bankruptcy Laws and Procedures